chengfzy/CPlusPlusStudy/README.md

     The code using two method to optimize this problem,
     - Analytical Jacobian with pose parameterization (R, p)
     - ceres auto Jacobian with pose parameterization (R, p)
     - ceres auto Jacobian with angle parameterization (theta, p).
-This method don't work correctly.
 1. ceres12_Pose3DEstimation \
     Similar to ceres11_Pose2DEstimation but with 3D transformation.
 Consider we have two matched 3D points pair $\mathbf{p}_A \leftrightarrow \mathbf{p}_B$, and want to estimate the 3D transformation $\mathbf{R} \in SO(3), \mathbf{p} \in \mathbb{R}^3$ between the points, i.e.,
     $$